NotYourRootUser/diploma-dev/README.md

 ---

-## Quick reflection
+### Quick Reflection

-The first two weeks went better than I expected.
+The first three weeks have gone better than I expected.
-HTML and CSS made more sense after a few projects, especially Flexbox.
+HTML and CSS started to feel natural after a few layout projects, especially once Flexbox clicked.
-JavaScript has been interesting and I’m getting used to problem solving with code.
+JavaScript has been both challenging and rewarding — learning conditionals, loops, and functions made the logic side of coding more enjoyable.
+Even with the laptop issues during Week 3, I stayed consistent with the live classes and came out with a better understanding of how my system works.
-Each week feels like progress and I’m starting to enjoy the challenge.
+Each week feels like measurable progress, and I’m starting to genuinely enjoy solving problems with code.